flimflam-austin/hugo-cms-test/content/quick_reads/20180808-18-08-08-trump-hollywood-star/index.md

       * Pres.
 Trump’s star is a site of increasing vandalism & protest.

-      * West Hollywood Mayor said the Council’s resolution urging the star’s removal isn’t political, telling CNN:A _“Earning a star … is an honor.
+      * West Hollywood Mayor said the Council’s resolution urging the star’s removal isn’t political, telling CNN:A_“Earning a star … is an honor.
 When one belittles & attacks minorities, immigrants, Muslims, people with disabilities or women — the honor no longer exists.”_
     _key: card-2-9754e3f8-9a16-4117-af5c-97e55d2932d7
   - order: 2
+    useCheckmark: false
     body: >-
       ## Walk of Fame 101